 Did you know?

 Ellsworth has Code of Ordinances in place.
 Different subjects are being spotlighted here and sections will only be high lighted.
 A completed copy of the Code of Ordinances is in City Hall and the Ellsworth Public Library.
-This Ordinances pertains to Animal Protection and Control.
+This Ordinance pertains to TREES.